Migrating from Projectables

 |---|---|---|

-| Scope | Same type only | Any type (including external/third-party) |
+| Scope | Same type only | Same type or any accessible type (including external/third-party) |

 | Syntax | Property on [Projectable] | Separate attribute on a stub method |

-| Target member | Must be in the same class | Any accessible type |
+| Target member | Must be in the same class | Co-located (single-arg form, this is receiver) or cross-type (two-arg form) |

 | Namespace | EntityFrameworkCore.Projectables | ExpressiveSharp.Mapping |